wilhelm-lab/PROSPECT/README.md

 ## Dataset Hosting

-The data is hosted on Zenodo [PROSPECT DOI](https://doi.org/10.5281/zenodo.6602020) and is licensed under Creative Commons Attribution 4.0 International.
+The dataset is hosted on Zenodo [PROSPECT DOI](https://doi.org/10.5281/zenodo.6602020) and is licensed under Creative Commons Attribution 4.0 International.

 ## Citation